 It’s important to stay cautious: anti-virus software will catch most things, but it won’t catch everything.
-There is a variety of good anti-virus products available and many of them have free versions.
-For example, Microsoft Essentials, AVG, Avast, Commodo, and Malwarebytes all have free versions that are highly rated.
+There are a variety of good anti-virus products available and many of them have free versions.
 Remember to enable automatic updates, because the anti-virus developers are constantly identifying and addressing new threats.

 Be careful what you click

 Some malware targets vulnerabilities, like bugs in the software on your computer.
 Other malware masquerades as games or screen savers, just waiting for you to install them.
 One common strategy is to display a fake virus test and tell you there’s a problem and that you need to download some software to be secure again.
 But the software you're persuaded to download is actually malware!

 Malware can come from website downloads or attachments in emails.
 If you receive an unexpected email from someone with an attachment, be suspicious.
 If the email has only a short, non-personal message like “Hey!
 Look at this cute puppy!” or “This is funny!” with an attachment, be even more suspicious.
 Check the sender’s email address if you are in doubt.
 If you are still in doubt and think you need to see the attachment, call the sender and ask.
 You may find that the sender’s email account was hacked and is now being used to send out malicious SPAM.